 16.2 Driving on the Aircraft Stand without the appropriate Authority Loss of 8 penalty points 16.3 Driving on the Apron Taxi lane without the appropriate Authority 1 month ADA suspension and a loss of 6 penalty points 16.4 Driving on the Taxiway without the appropriate Authority / ATC clearance 2 month ADA suspension and a loss of 8 penalty points 16.5 Driving on the Runway without the appropriate Authority / ATC clearance 6 month ADA suspension and a loss of 10 penalty points 16.6 Escorting a vehicle without the appropriate authority Loss of 3 penalty points 16.7 Crossing a live Taxiway during low visibility procedures 2 month ADA suspension and a loss of 8 penalty points 17.
-R UNWAY CROSSING / ENTRY REQUIREMENTS 17.1 Unauthorised vehicle crossing Runway 1 month ADA suspension and a loss of 6 penalty points 18.
-O THER 18.1 Operating a phone that is not hands free while driving airside 1 month ADA suspension and a loss of 4 penalty points 18.2 Operating a personal entertainment audio device whilst operating a vehicle.
-1 month ADA suspension and a loss of 4 penalty points 18.3 Traversing the Perimeter Road in reverse direction 1 month ADA suspension 18.4 Operating an un-roadworthy vehicle airside Loss of 3 penalty points 18.5 Any other activity that may constitute a hazard to aircraft operations or airside safety To be examined on a case by case basis
+R UNWAY CROSSING / ENTRY REQUIREMENTS 17.1 Unauthorised vehicle crossing Runway 1 month ADA suspension and a loss of 6 penalty points Unauthorised vehicle crossing Runway - · · 18.
+O THER and a loss of 6 penalty points 1 month ADA suspension 18.
+O 18.1 THER Operating a phone that is not hands free while driving airside Operating a personal entertainment audio device whilst operating a and a loss of 6 penalty points 1 month ADA suspension and a loss of 4 penalty points 1 month ADA suspension 18.
+O 18.1 18.2 THER Operating a phone that is not hands free while driving airside Operating a personal entertainment audio device whilst operating a vehicle. and a loss of 6 penalty points 1 month ADA suspension and a loss of 4 penalty points 1 month ADA suspension and a loss of 4 penalty points